 A CEO for a Marketplace company and others noted that they haven’t yet seen a fundamental change in consumer purchasing habits.
 This is essential because it leaves open the question of whether to keep spending on user acquisition and how the LTV of newly acquired customers during COVID might trend differently compared to other cohorts.

-Important to understand actual cash-on-cash payback and what the returns on CAC are, down to a daily basis.
-For example, CEOs should be asking themselves what % of user acquisition spend is returned seven days after acquisition, 14 days after acquisition, and so on.
+To truly optimize your business’ growth strategy, it’s important to have an accurate understanding of your actual cash-on-cash payback and what the returns on Customer Acquisition Cost (CAC) are, down to a daily basis.
+For example, CEOs should be asking themselves what percentage of user acquisition spend is returned seven days after acquisition, 14 days after acquisition, and so on.
 Day-to-day monitoring of these trends will allow leaders to find and pursue micro pockets for growth when they arise.

 Though not consistent, many have noted that advertisement pricing has dropped to 2016 levels across most channels.
 So, if you have comfort around payback and it’s trending in the right direction, this might be an opportunity for growth worth pursuing.